 “Okay, ready?
 Paddle, paddle, paddle!
 Stand!”, My surfing instructor shouted.
 As he was pushing the board forward, I positioned myself automatically to synchronize with the wave, eager to reach the shore.
 I rode it beaming gloriously with pride.
 It is always a fulfilling moment whenever I get to ride the waves.
 The more time that I try it, the more it’s easier to ride the board.
 I paddled back to join the group and waited for that marvelous ride again.
 We felt the pain on our chest by paddling on the first day and scorching sunburnt pain on the back of my friend’s leg because of too much sun.

 Four days straight we have been waking up early not missing breakfast before we surf.
-Although we have been warned to eat light so it’s easy to stand on the board, we still do it anyway.
+Although we have been warned to eat light, so it’s easy to stand on the board, we still do it anyway.
 Four freaking straight days, we have been surfing almost the entire day.
-If you will ask a random tourist for how often they would do it, they would reply you for just a day for trying it out.
+If you asked a random tourist for how often they would do it, they would reply to you for just a day for trying it out.
 But there is something in the water and with the waves that kept me coming back.

 1. YOU GET TO LIVE IN THE MOMENT

-We frequently take control of our lives, by planning how exactly what future holds.
-We often want it badly and this leave us frustrated.
+We frequently take control of our lives, by planning how exactly what the future holds.
+We often want it badly, and this leaves us frustrated.
 In this fast pace life; we over think, expecting, worrying and doubting before it unfolds in front of us.
 Instead, we let life evolve naturally and grow from it.
-I consider life as the waves, we should be willing to surrender and let go of the plans we have in life.
+I consider life as the waves, and we should be willing to surrender and let go of the plans we have in life.
 Alternately, let the flow of nature cradle us.